Locked On Sabres: A new supervillain emerges - NewsBreak

 Locked On Sabres: A new supervillain emerges

-The Buffalo Sabres lost the game on Saturday afternoon to the Florida Panthers, but they gained a brand new supervillain in the Atlantic Division.
+Buffalo, N.Y.
+(WGR 550) - The Buffalo Sabres suffered their first loss of the season on Saturday afternoon against the Florida Panthers at KeyBank Center.
+However, they gained a brand new supervillain within the Atlantic Division.

-Move aside Brad Marchad, there's a new sheriff in town.
-His name is Matthew Tkachuk.
+Move aside Brad Marchand, there's a new sheriff in town, and his name is Matthew Tkachuk.

-In his first matchup with the Sabres, with the Panthers, Tkachuk threw a nasty hit at Henri Jokiharju's knees, put Jacob Bryson in a headlock, and starting a scrum at the end of the game.
+In his first matchup against the Sabres in a Panthers uniform, Tkachuk threw a knee-on-knee hit at defenseman Henri Jokiharju, put defenseman Jacob Bryson in a headlock, and starting a scrum at the end of the game.

 Comments / 0